Student Health and Counseling Center

 - CAPS Subcommittee: (as submitted by CAPS Subcommittee Chair, Dennice McAlister) (1) CAPS members inquired about and found answers related to addressing the process that students can't sign up for groups via the Bulldog Portal.
 (2) Several CAPS Team members attended various groups and provided feedback.
 (3) CAPS Team members attended several tabling events promoting group participation.
 (4) CAPS Team members recruited for SHAC.

 - Medical Subcommittee: (as submitted by Medical Subcommittee Chair, Lorena Flores) (1) Designed an emergency classroom poster for placements in all classrooms, which enhances campus safety awareness for students, faculty, and staff.
 It is expected to be implemented in all classrooms upon approval.
 (2) Identified a critical gap during the classroom emergency poster project: lack of awareness about AED monitoring and locations across campus.
-(3) The SHAC Subcommittee brought this to the attention of the Student Health Counseling and Wellness Center Associate Vice President and Medical Director they reached out to the EHS & Police department which prompted cross-departmental collaboration to address the issue.
+(3) The SHAC Subcommittee brought this to the attention of the Student Health Counseling and Wellness Center Associate Vice President and Medical Director, who reached out to the EHS & Police department, which prompted cross-departmental collaboration to address the issue.

 - Wellness Subcommittee: (as submitted by Wellness Services Subcommittee Chair, Danielle Mendoza) (1) Secured a location for the second Wellness Vending Machine by surveying the student population.
-(2) From that same survey, the Wellness Vending Machine team provided a list of new products that students wish to see, and some were added to the machine.
+(2) From that same survey, the Wellness Vending Machine team provided a list of new products that students wished to see, and some were added to the machine.
 (3) Collaborated and brainstormed how to reach more students on Instagram, increase followers, and retain those new followers.
 Also collaborated with Alexis Ford-Duncil on this.

 Goals for 2026 - 2027

-- SHAC will witness an increase in student leadership opportunities, including one to two students serving as SHAC chair or co-chairs; students to serve as chairs of each of the subcommittees with staff/faculty serving as advisors.
+- SHAC will witness an increase in student leadership opportunities, including one to two students serving as SHAC chair or co-chairs; students to serve as chairs of each of the subcommittees, with staff/faculty serving as advisors.

-- An addition of a Services for Students with Disabilities (SSD) Subcommittee with Martha Serrano, MSW to serve as advisor.
+- An addition of a Services for Students with Disabilities (SSD) Subcommittee with Martha Serrano, MSW, to serve as advisor.

 - Miranda Rogers will serve as the new advisor to the Wellness Services Subcommittee.

-- Jazmine Sarabia, AMFT will serve as the new advisor to the Counseling and Psychological Services (CAPS) Subcommittee.
+- Jazmine Sarabia, AMFT, will serve as the new advisor to the Counseling and Psychological Services (CAPS) Subcommittee.

-- Sandra Loehner, FNP, DNP will serve as the new advisor to the Medical Subcommittee.
+- Sandra Loehner, FNP, DNP, will serve as the new advisor to the Medical Subcommittee.

 - Each subcommittee advisor will prepare at least two potential projects and present at the first SHAC meeting of the fall 2026 semester.
 Students serving on the subcommittees will select one of the two projects to focus on in the upcoming year.